Pisana Cornaro

-Pisana Cornaro (died 10 March 1769) was a Dogaressa of Venice by marriage to the Doge Alvise Giovanni Mocenigo (r.
+Pisana Cornaro (died 10 March 1769) or Pisana Corner ([koɾˈnɛɾ], [korˈnɛr]), was an Italian noblewoman, she became Dogaressa of Venice by marriage as the first wife of the Doge Alvise IV Mocenigo (r.
 1763–1779).

+Biography

+Marriage and children

+Pisana Cornaro was born in Venice, she was the daughter of Federico Cornaro (born 1676).
+On 5 October 1739, she married Alvise Giovanni Mocenigo.
+Pisano and Alvise had six sons (all of whom were named Alvise) and two daughters named Cecilia and Maria, who died as children.

+Dogaressa of Venice: 1763–1769

+In 1763, her husband was elected doge.
+Pisana became the first dogaressa since Laura Cornaro forty years earlier: while Elena Badoer, wife of Alvise Pisani (r.
+1735-1741) has often been referred to as dogaressa, she in fact died in 1729, six years before her husband became doge.
+Her elevation was therefore a sort of resurrection of the office.

-Pisana Cornaro was the daughter of Federico Cornaro and married 5 October 1739.
-Upon his election as doge, the spouse demanded to reintroduce the ceremony of the Solemn Entry of the dogaressa, as well as the other ceremonies surrounding her, rituals which had been abolished during the 17th century.
-The 22 April 1763, dogaressa Pisana therefore celebrated her entry followed by all the traditional rituals, such as to receive the representatives from the city guilds, with the exception of the coronation.
+Upon her husband's election as doge, he reintroduced the ceremony of the Solemn Entry of the dogaressa, as well as the other ceremonies surrounding her, rituals which had been abolished during the 17th century.
+On 22 April 1763, Dogaressa Pisana therefore celebrated her entry followed by all the traditional rituals, such as to receive the representatives from the city guilds, with the exception of the coronation.
 These ceremonies attracted much attention and were seen as a sign that the former grandness of Venice should return.

 Pisana was described as a simple and retiring person, more interested in her household than in her role as dogaressa, who abhorred pomp and became popular for her involvement in charity.
 In 1766, she presided at the marriage of her son to Francesca Grimani.
 She was deeply affected by the early death of her daughter-in-law, and lost interest in public life.
 She spent much of her time at the country villa in Cordignano, where she was popular as a good employer.